mpcen/1es-ai-hackathon/README.md

 -   `ai-model` - A set of python scripts used to perform data-analysis, train the model, and export the model for use in the API.

+    -   A virtual python3 environment is recommended.

-    -   Azure Blob URL for `final-data.json`, the dataset used for training can be found at: `https://mpcenlegal001.blob.core.windows.net/mpcen-legal-001/final-data.json`.
+    -   Azure Blob URL for `final-data.json`, the dataset used for training can be found at: https://mpcenlegal001.blob.core.windows.net/mpcen-legal-001/final-data.json.
 You probably need to request READ permissions.